christopherchristensen/summaries/infkol/mds/talks/talk03.md

 # Questions

-1. For newcomer developers like me who have barely scraped the surface of the different types of approaches, it often seems like Agile Software Development is praised as the ultimate approach.
+1. For newcomer developers like me who has barely scraped the surface of the different types of approaches, it often seems like Agile Software Development is praised as the ultimate approach.
 In what use cases would you **not** recommend this approach?
+    *   Deterministic project / problem, where you can make a plan in advance (stable requirements, well-known technology)
+    *   Exploratory projects (meeting requirements, where customers might not even know the requirements exactly or doesn't know the requirements until they see it)
 2. Are there any big functioning software companies that use entirely different approaches?
 3. Do you get customers that constantly reject results of iterations due to the unfinished status?
+    *   Banana principle (Microsoft)
+    *   Often different versions for the same part of software (netflix, etc.)
+        *   Only works if  you have a good craftmanship
 4. Does Agile Development ever suffer under the "lazy" one?
 5. If working software is the primary measure of progress, isn't there an incentive to "fake" working software?
+    *   working software that adds value for the customer
+    *   it also depends on **how** working software is measured
+    *   it does exist
+    *   its important that everyone adds value also for the team performance. there is an incentive but it important that the measurements are set correctly to eliminate these incentives.
 6. Are there any difficulties in adapting this approach?
+    *   easy to understand but difficult to implement
+    *   many real world components are missing (no finance, hr, workplaces, sourcing, supplying) $\to$ condensed
+    *   it can be very misleading, because of its simplicity
+    *   you have to add these missing components
+    *   often scrum master becomes team leader which is not optimal
+    *   responsibilities must be divided smartly or only separated disciplinary responsibilities
+    *   with agile approaches many middle managers (line managers) lose their "hirarchical position" and the migration can therefore be very difficult
+    *   It is difficult to find good product owners that can decide on things and can communicate with all the stakeholders

+>   burtzoorg